PSBA 2022 Legislative Platform

 School boards should assume a leadership role in improving the professional status of the teaching profession and should encourage continual upgrading of the quality of teacher efforts.
 School boards should employ qualified personnel who are competent in their roles and who have personal qualifications that command respect.

 PSBA supports and works in conjunction with the efforts of the National School Boards Association to advocate at the federal level for the role of school boards to provide leadership for academic success in public schools.
+(Note: The PSBA Governing Board took action to discontinue membership in the National School Boards Association, effective on October 15, 2021.
+Because that action occurred after the 2021 meeting of the PSBA Platform Committee, there was not a way to modify the text of this item at the 2021 meeting of the Delegate Assembly consistent with established procedures for annual changes to the platform.)

 Supporting Concepts for Core Legislative Principle 2